 Ioflupane I-123 may also be used for purposes not listed in this medication guide.

-You should not receive this medication if you are allergic to ioflupane.
+You should not receive ioflupane I-123 if you are allergic to it.
 Tell your doctor if you have ever had any type of reaction to another contrast agent, or to iodine.

 liver disease; or

 Older adults may need kidney function tests before receiving ioflupane I-123.
-Your kidney function may also need to be watched closely after you have received this medication.
+Your kidney function may also need to be watched closely after you have received ioflupane I-123.

 How is ioflupane I-123 given?

-Ioflupane I-123 is injected into a vein through an IV.
-You will receive this injection in a clinic or hospital setting.
-It is usually given about 3 to 6 hours before your radiologic test.
+Ioflupane I-123 is given as an infusion into a vein.
+A healthcare provider will give you this injection about 3 to 6 hours before your radiologic test.